kemtls/KEMTLS-TLS13Tamarin/docs/_includes/2-1-hs_modes.md

 <div class="row">
-## Incorrect DHE Share
+## Incorrect KEM Share
 </div>

 <div class="row">
 <div class="col1">

-If the client has not provided a sufficient "key_share" extension (e.g., it includes only DHE or ECDHE groups unacceptable to or unsupported by the server), the server corrects the mismatch with a HelloRetryRequest and the client needs to restart the handshake with an appropriate "key_share" extension, as shown in Figure 2.
+If the client has not provided a sufficient "key_share" extension (e.g., it includes only KEM groups unacceptable to or unsupported by the server), the server corrects the mismatch with a HelloRetryRequest and the client needs to restart the handshake with an appropriate "key_share" extension, as shown in Figure 2.